Waco had its Brann and his Iconoclast; Fort Worth had its Brann and his Iconoclast.

 In November 1897 one of Brann’s supporters, McLennan County Judge G. B. Gerald, engaged in a street gunfight with the pro-Baylor editor of the Waco Times-Herald, J. W. Harris, and his brother, W. A. Harris.
 Both Harris brothers were killed, and Gerald lost an arm.

-Finally, on a Waco street on this date in 1898, Tom E. Davis, a Baylor supporter, shot Brann in the back.
+Finally, on a Waco street on April 1, 1898, Tom E. Davis, a Baylor supporter, shot Brann in the back.
 Before Brann died he drew his own pistol and shot Davis to death.

 And what would William Brann have thought about the title of his journal being used to label whiskey after his death?
 In this quotation about strong drink, Brann was uncharacteristically unopinionated.